andreswebs/app-katas/README.md

 - [Traefik](https://traefik.io/)
 - [Let's Encrypt](https://letsencrypt.org/)

-Installation and configuration of these tools is outside the scope of this repo.
+Installation and configuration of these tools is outside the scope of this document.

 ## Structure